ProfSFrink/JavaScript_Course_Project_Files/README.md

 ### Project 5 - Comparisons / Type Coercion / Logical Operators
 ---
 Multiple code examples of Type coercion through use of the 'typeof' method that show various different data types.
 Show the data type 'Not A Number' in the browser window, along with example uses of the isNaN() method being used.
-Then multiple comparisons operatations which make use of various logical operators such as <, >, >=, <=, ==, ===, &&, ||, and !.
+Then multiple comparisons operations which make use of various logical operators such as <, >, >=, <=, ==, ===, &&, ||, and !.